AI Research Scientist

 More work-related 🥱, I am currently a Research Scientist at Meta AI.
 I develop technologies for privacy-preserving machine learning and federated learning.
 I contribute to Opacus, an open-source library that enables training deep learning models with differential privacy, and FLSim, an open-source library for simulating federated learning systems.
 I publish papers too.

-I earned my PhD (and MS, while in the PhD direct program) in Computer Science at the University of Texas at Dallas.
+I earned my graduate degree in Computer Science at the University of Texas at Dallas.
 My work was on the intersection of Computer Systems, Edge Computing, and Machine Learning, specifically, on improving quality of service in IoT and deep learning Applications through Fog Computing.
 I won the UT Dallas Best Dissertation Award.
 While at UT Dallas, I created Fog Computing Conference Hub.

-I was an instructor (lecturer) for Discrete Mathematics at UT Dallas and a two-time recipient of Best Teaching Assistant Award.
+I was TA and unoffical lecturer at UT Dallas, and two-time recipient of Best Teaching Assistant Award.
 I like to contribute the open-source community, so I served as technical program committee for FL-ICML, FL-NeurIPS, AIChallengeIoT, and reviewer of several international journals and conferences, including ICML, NeurIPS, IEEE/ACM TON, IEEE TNSM, TMC, NETWORK, TSC, IoTJ, INFOCOM, and ICDCS.